johanmazoyer/Asterix/docs/correction.rst

 ``creatingMaskDH()`` function has been set up with a mode where each optical plane is saved to a .fits file for debugging purposes.
 To use this option, set up the keyword ``dir_save_all_planes`` to an existing path directory.

+Additional details can be found directly in :ref:`the code documentation <dh-label>`.

 Interaction Matrix
 +++++++++++++++++++++++++++++++